1 Samuel 30: David destroys the Amalekites (30:7–20)

-One unique feature in the narrative is David's ability to consult YHWH, in contrast to Saul's illegal consultation at Endor.
-David 'strengthened himself in the LORD' (cf. 1 Samuel 23:16), contacted YHWH through Abiathar the priest and received a positive answer (verses 7–8), so he was encouraged to pursue the attackers.
-A providential meeting with an exhausted Egyptian who had gone three days without food, and who, after being revived with a fig-cake and raisins, provided David and his men instant information to the raiders of Ziklag, even securing the service to guide them down to the Amalekite camp.
+One unique feature in the narrative is David's ability to consult YHWH directly.
+In contrast to Saul's illegal consultation of a necromancer at Endor (עֵין־דּוֹר), David "strengthened himself in the ", contacted YHWH through Abiathar the kohen (כֹּהֵן), and received a positive reply (verses 7–8).
+Thus, he was encouraged to pursue the attackers.
+A providential meeting with an exhausted Egyptian who had gone three days without food, and who, after being nourished with a fig-cake and raisins, provided David and his soldiers instant information to the raiders of Ziklag, even securing the service to guide them down to the Amalekite camp.
 In another coincidence David and his troops arrived just as the Amalekites were obliviously celebrating their victory with feasting, giving a good opportunity to revenge allowing only 400 camel riders to escape.
 The captured families were saved intact and their possession was reclaimed with more booty to collect.
-Moreover, David had avenged not only Ziklag but also other areas as mentioned in verse 14—the Negeb of the Cherethites in the southern area controlled by the Philistines, the Negeb of Caleb, which was around Hebron, as well as Judean areas, providing special bond with the people of the areas as described later in 2 Samuel 2:1–4, when David becomes king of Judah.
+Moreover, David had avenged not only Ziklag but also other areas as mentioned in verse 14—the Negeb of the Cherethites in the southern area controlled by the Philistines, the Negeb of Caleb, which was around Hebron (חֶבְרוֹן), as well as Judean areas, providing special bond with the people of the areas as described later in 2 Samuel 2:1–4, when David becomes king of Judah.